aress31/openapi-parser/README.md

 ![compilation](images/compilation.png)

+Alternatively, you can download the **swurg.jar** included in the repository.
+The MD5 hash of this file is:
+5C349AD7BA92C561756E809A1BDE09D1

 ### Burp settings
 1. Under the Burp Extender/Options tab, set the Java Environement to the lib folder containing the gson library.